belay-dotnet/belay-dotnet.github.io/index.md

 hero:
   name: "Belay.NET"
-  text: "Bridge .NET and MicroPython Seamlessly"
+  text: "Connect C# Applications to Hardware Instantly"
-  tagline: The enterprise-ready library that transforms IoT development—write C# code that executes directly on microcontrollers with zero friction.
+  tagline: A .NET library that lets your desktop applications communicate with MicroPython devices as easily as calling a method.
+No embedded programming knowledge required.
   image:
     src: /logo.svg
     alt: Belay.NET